ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    of this workaround it cannot be checked at runtime so should not be enabled unless needed by the platform.

+-  ``WORKAROUND_CVE_2026-0995``: Enables mitigation for `CVE-2026-0995`_.
+   This build option should be set to 1 if the target platform contains at least 1 C1 Pro CPU.
+Platforms should also inlcude lib/cpus/aarch64/c1_pro_pubsub.c in BL31_SOURCES.
+Defaults to 0.

 .. _arm_cpu_macros_errata_workarounds:

 CPU Errata Workarounds